stushar047/stushar047/README.md

 ## Image Processing and Signal Processing Projects

 **Coin Detection using hough circle transformation:** Coin detection, diameter measurement and coin counting using hough circle transformation.
-Here, redundant coins are suppressed using minimum distance between the center of those detected coins. <br>
+Here, redundant coins are suppressed using minimum distance between the center of those detected coins [link](https://github.com/stushar047/Coin-Detector). <br>
 <br>
 **Chlorophyll determination from wheat leaf**: Leaf was first segmented from background and then the average L,a,b color indexes of all leaves was calculated.
 Lastly, Linear regression is used to map chlorophyll with a* and b*.
 [Paper](https://www.researchgate.net/publication/332586475_A_Lowcost_Image_Processing_Based_Technique_to_Estimate_Chlorophyll_in_Winter_Wheat)<br>
 <br>